The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles

 By the year 2000, Luis J. Rodriguez was given the Dine name of Naayee' Neezghanii on the Navajo Nation not long after Anthony Lee, a medicine man, and his wife Delores spiritually adopted Luis’s wife, Trini, and consequently the whole family.
 The name means “Monster Slayer” and can represent one who has overcome many obstacles.
 Luis has been involved in indigenous healing practices from across the U.S. and the continent since 1995.
 He’s also a student of Mexika (so-called Aztec) and Mayan cosmologies and has a Mexika name of Xikome Tochtli (Seven Rabbit) given to him in the mid-1990s by his teacher, Macuiltochtli, based on the Tonalmatl—the Mexika Calendar.

 Luis is now happily married to the former Maria Trinidad Cardenas (Trini), a father of three sons (Ramiro, Ruben, and Luis) and a daughter (Andrea), and the grandfather of five (Ricardo, Anastasia, Amanda, Catalina, and Jack Carlos).
-In early 2014, he became a great-grandfather to Xavier and in mid-2015 great-grandfather to Jayyda Marie.
+In early 2014, he became a great-grandfather to Xavier; in mid-2015 great-grandfather to Jayyda Marie; and in 2016 to Andre.
 Since October of 2011 Trini and Luis have lived with a Chihuahua/Terrier mix named Chula; about a year later they took responsibility for his son Ruben’s cat Prudence (who now has a new cat to hang with, Albina, both now with Ruben and his girlfriend, Britania).

 Born on the Border